Using BART to Perform Pareto Optimization and Quantify its Uncertainties: Introduction

-An increasingly popular alternative to the GP for emulating single-output simulators is the Bayesian Additive Regression Trees (BART) model introduced by \cite{CGM10} (CGM).
+A popular alternative to the GP for emulating single-output simulators is the Bayesian Additive Regression Trees (BART) model introduced by \cite{CGM10} (CGM).
 BART partitions the input space into hyperrectangles and applies a constant mean model to each hyperrectangle.
-Unlike GP, BART can capture nonstationarity, avoids $O(n^3)$ matrix decompositions during fitting, and typically has fewer restrictive assumptions, which makes BART feasible in a wider range of scenarios if enough training samples are provided.
-In particular, BART is well-suited to problems with large datasets \citep{Pratola14}, which is a common feature in Industry 4.0 applications. \cite{Chipman12} use BART to estimate a single-output simulator's global minimum.
-To our knowledge, no one has used BART to perform multiobjective optimization.
+Unlike GP, BART can capture nonstationarity, avoids $O(n^3)$ matrix decompositions during fitting, easily handles categorical inputs, and typically has fewer restrictive assumptions, which makes BART feasible in a wider range of scenarios if enough training samples are provided.
+In particular, BART is well-suited to problems with large input dimensions and large datasets \citep{Pratola14}. \cite{Breiman01}'s Random-Forest model is also used in surrogate-based optimization and retains many of BART's advantages over GP, but lacks BART's natural UQ capabilities via its Bayesian formulation.

-Our primary contribution is to estimate the PF and PS of a function $\f(\bm{\cdot})$ with a multiple-output BART emulator and to quantify the uncertainty of these estimates.
-We find the exact PF and PS of a multiple-output BART regression function, which allows us to avoid the second and third approximation layers of \cite{Binois15}'s GP approach.
-Furthermore, we perform UQ on PF and PS estimation using the random sets theory of \cite{Binois15} as well as our extension of the depth approach in \cite{LopezPintado09,SGN12,WMK13}.
+Though BART has been used for single-objective optimization \citep[e.g. in][]{Chipman12}, it has never been used to perform multiobjective optimization.
+Our primary contribution is twofold.
+We first find the PF and PS of exact simulated realizations of a fitted multiple-output BART model and hence avoid grid approximations of the input space.
+We then quantify the uncertainty of these estimates of the PF and PS of $\f(\bm{\cdot})$ using random sets \citep{Binois15} and our novel extension of the depth approach described in \cite{LopezPintado09,SGN12,WMK13}.

-The paper is outlined as follows.
-Section \ref{sec:bart} reviews BART and introduces BART with multiple outputs.
-Section \ref{sec:mo} establishes how to find the image, PF, and PS of a multiple-output BART function.
+The paper is organized as follows.
+Section \ref{sec:bart} introduces BART with multiple outputs.
+Given a multiple-output BART function, Section \ref{sec:mo} establishes how to find its image, PF, and PS.
 In Section \ref{sec:uq}, we derive UQ measures for BART-based PF and PS estimates.
-In Section \ref{sec:simstudy} we perform simulation studies, comparing our approach to the popular GP approach.
-In Section \ref{sec:engapp}, we demonstrate our BART-based methodology to our engineering application.
+In Section \ref{sec:simstudy}, we perform simulation studies, comparing our approach to the popular GP approach.
+Section \ref{sec:engapp} demonstrates our BART-based methodology on an engineering application.
 Section \ref{sec:conc} concludes the paper with a discussion.
-Proofs of stated theorems can be found in the Supplementary Material.
+Proofs of stated theorems can be found in the Supplementary Materials.